What Every Kiwi Sailor Should Know About Caring For their Sails In NZ

 Mariner Insurance recently caught up with Andrew Hall from Sail IQ in Auckland, a veteran sailmaker with over 30 years of experience.
 He had plenty to share about the materials and care that go into keeping your sails in top condition, whether you're racing or cruising around New Zealand.

 “Sails are the engine of your boat,” Andrew told us.
-“You wouldn’t skip an engine service, so don’t skip your sails either!”
-This might be something many boaters overlook, but regular care can make all the difference in both performance and longevity.
+“You wouldn’t skip an engine service, so don’t skip a service for your sails either!”
+This might be something many boaters overlook, but regular care can make all the difference to both performance and longevity.
 Andrew recommends bringing your sails in for a check-up at least once a year, particularly after a long season.
 “It's best to get ahead of small problems—rips, worn seams—before they turn into something that could really ruin your day on the water.”

 When it comes to choosing sail materials, Andrew has seen it all: from the classic Dacron, known for its durability in cruising, to cutting-edge membrane laminates designed for top performance.
 “Dacron is the old reliable,” he said.
 “It’s been around forever, but for high-performance boats, membrane laminates are where it’s at—lightweight and durable.”